alahiff/imc/README.md

 ```
 The image name should be in a form directly useable by IM, for example `gce://europe-west2-c/centos-7` (for Google) or `ost://<openstack-endpoint>/<id>` (for OpenStack).
 Meta-data is provided for each image to easily enable users to select a standard Linux distribution image at any site, e.g. CentOS 7 or Ubuntu 16.04, without needing to know in advance the image name at each site.

+An example clouds configuration file is provided: `policies/clouds.json`.

 ## Deployment

 ## Usage